What is camping out?

 Getting support and further help

-Camping out is not the only strategy you can use.
-For all the information you need on changing your baby’s sleep patterns, see our Guide to solving sleep problems.
+Camping out isn’t the only strategy you can use.
+For all the information you need on changing your baby’s sleep patterns, see our guide to solving sleep problems.

-Research suggests that working with a trusted child health professional increases the chance of success.
-Consider obtaining such support before you begin using the camping out technique.
-Read more about getting help with settling babies.
+Working with a trusted child health professional can increase your chances of success in solving your baby’s sleep problems.
+You could think about getting this kind of support before you begin using the camping out technique.
+Read more about getting help with settling babies